Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 The Boom!
 Box 4.3 Infotainment system comes standard on both the road glide and street glide models and includes two 5.25-inch speakers and Bluetooth hands-free mobile phone capabilities.
 This makes streaming music from your phone or a radio station from your ride’s media system easy.

-Additionally, riders can upgrade to the GTS version of the Boom box 4.3 system if they want additional features such as voice recognition and text-to-speech options.
-With the Boom Box 4.3 system, riders can access their favorite music without a smartphone or other device, making it perfect for long-distance riding or riding solo.
+Additionally, riders can upgrade to the GTS version of the Boom Box 4.3 system if they want additional features such as voice recognition and text-to-speech options.
+With the Boom Box 4.3 system, riders can access their favorite music without a smartphone or other device, making it a perfect match for long-distance riding or riding solo.
 It also includes presets for popular channels such as SiriusXM, allowing riders to listen to their favorite shows and songs without searching for them.

 Mobile Phone Connections